kerrmarin/nmbr-icu/README.md

 Long term, this should just be handled in `Foundation` - there shouldn't really be a need for this pod.

-## Example

-To run the example project, clone the repo and look in `Example/`.

 ## Installation

 nmbr is available through [CocoaPods](https://cocoapods.org).
 To install